KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

   does not match expected input value
   ```

-For detailed information about the API specification for SupplyChain, see the
+For detailed information about the API specification for `SupplyChain`, see the
 [SupplyChain API](./../../../reference/api/supplychain.hbs.md) reference documentation.

 ## Ensure that your Components and Supply Chains adhere to version constraints

-For information about versioning SupplyChains and Components to avoid delivery failures of your
+For information about versioning `SupplyChains` and `Components` to avoid delivery failures of your
-SupplyChain resources to your Build clusters, see
+`SupplyChain` resources to your Build clusters, see
 [Supply Chains enforce immutability](./../../explanation/supply-chains.hbs.md#immutability).

 ## Reference Guides